Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-deploy-function.md

 3. V průzkumníku VS Code klikněte pravým tlačítkem na soubor deployment.template.json a vyberte **Build and Push IoT Edge solution** (Vytvořit a odeslat řešení IoT Edge).

-Když editoru Visual Studio Code sdělíte, že má sestavit vaše řešení, nejdříve se načtou informace ze šablony nasazení a v nové složce s názvem **config** se vygeneruje soubor deployment.json.
-Pak se v integrovaném terminálu spustí dva příkazy: `docker build` a `docker push`.
+When you tell Visual Studio Code to build your solution, it first takes the information in the deployment template and generates a deployment.json file in a new folder named **config**.
+Then it runs two commands in the integrated terminal: `docker build` and `docker push`.
 Tyto dva příkazy sestaví kód, provedou kontejnerizaci funkcí a kód odešlou do kontejneru registru, který jste zadali při inicializaci řešení.

 ## <a name="view-your-container-image"></a>Zobrazení image kontejneru